danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 The income ceiling ('too high an income') is not a fixed number - instead it refers to an income which is high enough that no UC would be paid, due to the reduction in UC payments that results from income.
 This introduces a dependency between this ruleset and rule 3, the expected amount.

-## Rule 3 - How much Universal Credit do you get?
+## Ruleset 3 - How much Universal Credit do you get?

 Source: p34-38